Cura : Care Beyond Boundaries Logo

 • Insufficient primary stability at placement, leading to a change in plan

-• Failure to integrate with bone
+• Failure of the implant to integrate with bone

 Immediate Loading Considerations